-Beginning in January, 2010, the DKS 1834 telephone entry system come standard with 3000 memory chip installed in the system.
-The information below is to assist you with programming older systems or when there is a need to change the memory chip to match a chip on another system already installed.
-Prior to starting the programming of the PC programmable telephone entry system, you must know the memory capacity and type of the EEPROM chip that is installed in the unit.
-This can be determined by inspecting the chip's tag listing with the memory size on it.
+All DKS 1830 series telephone entry systems come standard with a 3000 memory chip installed on the board.

+The illustration will assist you identifying chip specifications for older 1830 entry systems.
+Before programming a NEW 1830 entry system to operate with existing older 1830 systems, you must know the memory capacity and type of the EEPROM chips that have been installed in the older units.
+This can be determined by inspecting the small chip that has a tag listing the memory size on it and labeled APB if anti-pass back is enabled.
 The memory size determines the number of residents, vendors, four-digit entry codes and device codes that can be stored in the system.
-The table shows the valid numbers available with each memory level.
+APB indicates that the chip set has anti-pass back capability.

-If you need to remove and replace the chip, see Section 1.5 Memory Chip Replacement.
+If you need to remove and replace chip, see Section 1.5 Memory Chip Replacement.